tpark94/speedplusbaseline/README.md

 - Domain randomization via style augmentation introduced in [Style Augmentation: Data Augmentation via Style Randomization](https://openaccess.thecvf.com/content_CVPRW_2019/papers/Deep%20Vision%20Workshop/Jackson_Style_Augmentation_Data_Augmentation_via_Style_Randomization_CVPRW_2019_paper.pdf) by Jackson et al. (2019).
 The implementation derives from the [official GitHub repository](https://github.com/philipjackson/style-augmentation).
 - Domain adaptation via DANN introduced in [Domain-Adversarial Training of Neural Networks](https://jmlr.org/papers/volume17/15-239/15-239.pdf) by Ganin et al. The implementation of Gradient Reversal Layer derives from the following [GitHub repository](https://github.com/jvanvugt/pytorch-domain-adaptation).

-## Currently Unavailable Features

-The SPEED+ dataset is currently released and used for the [Satellite Pose Estimation Competition (SPEC2021)](https://kelvins.esa.int/pose-estimation-2021/).
-Following the end of SPEC2021, a post-mortem version is currently on-going.
-In fairness of the competition, some items that are necessary to reproduce our results are not available at this stage.
-These include:

-- Keypoints data used to train KRN (`src/utils/tangoPoints.mat`)
-- CSV files containing bounding box and keypoint labels (KRN) or spacecraft attitude classes (SPN) for all domains of SPEED+

-However, you can still create your own data to generate CSV files and train/test the models.

 ## Installation